 ReviewIntroduction to Power to the Profession - Webinar hosted by Rhian Evans Allvin, CEO, NAEYC

 Early Childhood Educators: Advancing the Profession – Executive Summary from NAEYC

-Early Childhood Education’s Future as a Profession: The Ball’s In Our Court%nbsp; by Stacie G. Goffin
+Early Childhood Education’s Future as a Profession: The Ball’s In Our Court; by Stacie G. Goffin

 ReflectSummary Statements and Study Guide